-Key C Key Concerns Section Comment Part C Part C Town-wide Policies Section 5 Climate Change 1.
-Section 5.4 Review: Green The Ontario Building Code (OBC) is really the only Development mechanism the Town has to establish green Standards development standards.
+Key C Key Concerns Section Comment Part C Town-wide Polic ies Section 5 Climate Change 1.
+Section 5.4 Review: Green The Ontario Building Code (OBC) is really the only Development mechanism the Town has to establish green Standards development standard state in Section 5.4. mandatory Green Devimplemented through requirements in Chapte encourage, as noted i compliance with standard is also limited potential development without trades are trained and requirements.
+These development standards.
 Therefore, it is misleading to state in Section 5.4.1 that the Town "will establish mandatory Green Development Standards (GDS) , to be implemented through the development application requirements in Chapter 27 of this Plan".
 The GDS can encourage, as noted in Section 5.4.3, but cannot force compliance with standards that exceed the OBC.
 There is also limited potential to improve the standards for new development without substantial costs assuming the trades are trained and able to implement the upgraded requirements.
 These factors must also be balanced against the development of affordable/attainable housing.
 Recommendation: Modifications should be made to Section 5.4 to ensure that it is not misleading.
 Suggested revised wording (additions shown as underlined deletions as struck out) is: 5.4.1 "The Town will establish mandatory Green Development Standards"

-Key Co Key Concerns Section Comment 5.4.2 "The Town will establish minimum performance standards which applicants will be encouraged to meet as part of the Green Development Standards process" Dart C Town wide Polic ies Section 9 Housing 2.1 Section 9.1 Review: 2.1 Objectives Section 9.1 b) establishes an objective for the development of purpose-built rental housing through a minimum target of 25 per cent of all units to be rental in tenure.
+Kev Co Key Concerns Section Comment 5.4.2 "The Town will establish minimum performance standards which applicants will be encouraged to meet as part of the Green Development Standards process" Part C Town-wide Polic ies Section 9 Housing 2.1 Section 9.1 Objectives Review: Section 9.1 b) establishes an objective for the development of purpose-built rental housing through a minimum target of 25 per cent of all units to be rental in tenure.
 This reflects direction in the Region's Official Plan but that direction is for the Region as a whole.
 It is not appropriate to apply the target, particularly as a minimum, to Caledon which has a very different housing mix and built form than the more urban communities of Brampton and Mississauga.
 In addition, the construction of rental housing is dependent on a range of factors including rent control legislation and availability of financing.
 While rental housing is an important component of affordable and attainable housing it is not appropriate to establish such a specific and significant target given the current and planned housing mix in the Town and when many factors are outside the control of both the Town and the developer.
 A general target for affordable/attainable housing is more achievable.
 The objective can encourage a focus on the provision of rental housing as part of this general goal.
 Recommendation: Modifications should be made to Section 9.1 b) to ensure that it reflects the actual potential for rental housing in the Town.
 Suggested revised wording is: "b) maintain and develop purpose-built rental affordable/attainable housing through a minimum target of 25 30 per cent of all new units and actively encourage purpose built rental housing as a significant proportion of these units with a target of 25% of all affordable/attainable housing to be rental in tenure."
 2.2 Section 9.4 Rental Housing Supply Review Section 9.4.1 repeats the target of 25 per cent for rental housing.